 1. Onboarding & offboarding

-Onboard your user and asset
+Onboard your site and asset

 Offboard